JeelDobariya38/JeelDobariya38/README.md

 ## 🚀 **About Me**

-I from 16 (year-old), has a deep passion for computer programming and a strong aspiration to become a young software engineer.
+I from my 16 (year-old), has a deep passion for computer programming and a strong aspiration to become a young software engineer.
 From a young age, I have been captivated by the world of technology and the endless possibilities it offers for problem-solving and innovation.
-My journey in coding started with languages like Java, Python, and C#.
+My journey in coding started with languages like C# (Unity Engine).
 Through self-guided learning and exploration, I have acquired a solid foundation in these languages and enjoy applying them in development of various projects.
 The process of creating software that can positively impact people's lives truly fascinates me.
-With each project I undertake, I strive to deepen my understanding of programming principles and expand my skill set.

 I eagerly embrace new challenges and am constantly seeking opportunities to learn and grow as a developer.
 I am motivated by the idea of contributing to the development of cutting-edge technologies and being part of a collaborative team that pushes the boundaries of innovation.
-Beyond coding, I am an avid learner who believes in the power of knowledge and its potential to transform lives.

 I am dedicated to staying up-to-date with the latest advancements in the tech industry.
 I am excited to connect with like-minded individuals, industry professionals, and mentors who share my passion for programming and can provide guidance and inspiration on this rewarding journey.
 Together, let's shape the future through technology!

 🔹 **Proficient in:** Python, Node.js, Express.js, Tailwind CSS, Git, GitHub, Java, C++.<br>
 🔹 **Currently Exploring:** Android, Godot, Java(DSA).<br>